robbymckilliam/inav/docs/SITL/SITL.md

 ### Joystick interface
 Only 8 channels are supported.

 Select "SIM (SITL)" as the receiver and set up a joystick in the simulator.
+Refer to [X-Plane.md](X-Plane.md) to configure the joystick in X-Plane.

 *Not available with INAV-X-Plane-HITL plugin.*